Thomas P.M. Barnett

 - Contributing Editor, Esquire magazine; and

-- Contributor to Esquire's The Politics Blog and Time's Battleland blog.
+- Contributor to Esquire's The Politics Blog.

 Barnett completed his "Pentagon's New Map" trilogy with the volumes, "Blueprint for Action: A Future Worth Creating" (2005), and "Great Powers: America and the World After Bush" (2009).
 Dr. Barnett holds a PhD in political science from Harvard University (1990).
 He is based in Madison, Wisconsin, and travels the world giving speeches and conducting his strategy work with both private- and public-sector enterprises.